Aelzaire/Jellyfin-qBittorrent-Monitor/README.md

    qBittorrent Web UI credentials and port

- Install as a service manually with nssm:
-   (Make sure to modify the path below)
+ Install as a service manually with nssm (Make sure to modify the path below):

     nssm install JellyfinQbtMonitor PowerShell.exe -ExecutionPolicy Bypass -NoProfile -File "C:\Path\To\JellyfinQbtMonitor.ps1"